1997 Citroen Xantia 1.6i from Portugal

 Maintenance is difficult and therefore only Citroen-experienced mechanics should service them.
 It goes without saying that it quickly becomes costly to own a Xantia.

-The 1.6i engine with its 88HP is way low for a car this big and heavy, and fuel consumption is mental.
-I often got 10,11lts/100 driving in the city, which is a lot for a car this underpowered.
+The 1.6i engine, with its 88HP, is way short for a car this big and heavy and fuel consumption is too high.
+I often got 10, 11lts/100km driving in the city, which is a lot for a car this underpowered.

 Would you buy another car from this manufacturer?
 No